protesilaos/my-website/_news/2022-12-25-job-status-update.md

 start of December.
 Nothing has changed: I still need a job and will have to change countries.

-Currently, I am in contact with a prospective employer.
+~~Currently, I am in contact with a prospective employer.
 I do not know what will come out of it, given my irregular skill set.
 I will write more when I have results: maybe some time in early 2023.
-There is no point is publishing scenaria.
+There is no point in publishing scenaria.~~ **UPDATE 2023-01-07 05:35 +0200**: I keep searching.

 ## Commitment to Clojure